azahinhasan/long-to-short-url/README.md

   # Some other info about the app
   - Long url must be have more then 20 characters without `protocol` type.
+  - Long URL must have protocol ("https://" or "http://").Otherwise it's will be count as invalid url.
   - If long url already exist into db it will return previous short url.
   - Invalid API will return `invalid` message.
   - Short url will be unique.
   - Unit test is active.
+  - I choose UUIDs generator for small URLs coz it's provide globally unique identifiers without needing a centralized authority.